udacity/CarND-Capstone/README.md

 | Rajeev Ranjan                     | rajeev.cse.imps at gmail.com       |
 | Sven Bone                         | sven.bone at mail.de               |

+### How DBW Works?
+We have created a TwistController class from twist_controller.py which will be used for implementing the necessary controllers.
+The throttle values passed to publish should be in the range 0 to 1, although a throttle of 1 means the vehicle throttle will be fully engaged.
+Brake values passed to publish should be in units of torque (N*m).
+The correct values for brake can be computed using the desired acceleration, weight of the vehicle, and wheel radius.

+Here we will subscribe to `/twist_cmd` message which provides the proposed linear and angular velocities.
+Yawcontroller is used to convert target linear and angular velocity to steering commands. `/current_velocity` provides the velocity of the vehicle from simulator.

+One thing to keep in mind while building this node and the `twist_controller` class is the status of `dbw_enabled`.
+While in the simulator, its enabled all the time, in the real car, that will not be the case.
+This may cause PID controller to accumulate error because the car could temporarily be driven by a human instead of your controller.

+Once we have the proposed throttle, brake, and steer values, we published it on the various publishers.
+We have currently set up to publish steering, throttle, and brake commands at 50hz.
+The DBW system on Carla expects messages at this frequency, and will disengage (reverting control back to the driver) if control messages are published at less than 10hz.
+This is a safety feature on the car intended to return control to the driver if the software system crashes.

 ### Export Images from Simulator and ROS Bags

 The image export node `tl_image_extractor.py` can be configured by its launch files.
 There are basically two launch files, one for